Extreme event attribution: Purpose

 One way of judging which weather events are extreme involves selecting events that exceed a certain threshold of intensity (or frequency, or impact, etc.).
 This threshold might distinguish events lying above a certain percentile or beyond a certain number of standard deviations above average.
 Climate models then process the climate characteristics underlying the selected events for comparison to models of climates in which man-made climate drivers are excluded.

+A key element of attribution science is framing: the careful posing of questions that science is better able to answer.^{[p. xviii]} For example, science can better answer "whether human influence increased the frequency or intensity of a particular event" than "whether humans caused this event".^{[p. xviii]} Results of attribution studies allow scientists and journalists to make statements such as, "this weather event was made at least n times more likely by human-caused climate change" or "this heatwave was made m degrees hotter than it would have been in a world without global warming" or "this event was effectively impossible without climate change".

 Climate Central explained that "attribution studies calculate whether, and by how much, climate change affected the intensity, frequency or impact of extremes" such as wildfires, droughts, rainfall, and typhoons.
 German climatologist Friederike Otto said that attribution science aims to answer the question, "did climate change play a role" in specific extreme events "within the news time frame – so within two weeks of the event".
-Results of attribution studies allow scientists and journalists to make statements such as, "this weather event was made at least n times more likely by human-caused climate change" or "this heatwave was made m degrees hotter than it would have been in a world without global warming" or "this event was effectively impossible without climate change".

 A further function of attribution science is to assess the impact of extreme events on human vulnerabilities and society's ability to adapt.
 Attribution science gives people a more concrete description of what climate change means to their environment, provides scientific evidence to the public discourse, and enables targeted adaptation based on expected increases in specific types of extreme events.
 People, communities, and businesses can use a local-scale perspective to anticipate future extremes at their specific location.